Wisdom teeth removal is a very common procedure. The vast majority of adults have their wisdom teeth removed in order to preserve their oral health.

 Wisdom teeth extraction is a very simple process.
-Dr. William or Dr. Girgis will numb the tooth and the surrounding tissue.
+Dr. William will numb the tooth and the surrounding tissue.
 Then, an incision is made in the gum tissue, so that the root of the tooth can be accessed.

 The tooth is then removed, and the affected area is cleaned to prevent infection.
 Then, the area will usually be stitched to promote healing, and gauze will be placed over the affected site to control bleeding.

 Extraction of wisdom teeth usually only takes a few minutes for each tooth, and pain is minimal during the procedure.
 After extraction, you may experience some pain, swelling, and bleeding.
-Dr. William or Dr. Girgis will prescribe medication and care tips to help you recover quickly.
+Dr. William will prescribe medication and care tips to help you recover quickly.